 On 31 January 2020, the United Kingdom withdrew from the European Union.
-At present, negotiations for a new partnership with the United Kingdom of Great Britain and Northern Ireland are ongoing.
+At present the negotiations have ended in an agreement between the European Union and the United Kingdom.
 The Foundation estimates that this event will not have a significant impact on the operations and financial situation of the entity.